jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-06-30-emax-hawk-5-unboxing-review-and-setup/index.md

 ![Emax Hawk 5 in the protective foam in the box](emax-hawk-5-unboxing-review-and-setup-3.jpg)

 Very cool packaging and I'd be very surprised if there were any defects because of shipping.
-Not a change when everything is wrapped with soft foam.
+Not a chance when everything is wrapped with soft foam.

 But let's get to the good stuff, let's see what we get.